-The Figures illustrate the typical spring maximum which commonly occurs at remote monitoring stations located in mid to high latitudes in the Northern hemisphere and the source of which is the subject of considerable scientific Figures 8 and 9 show the hourly and 8-hour maximums recorded for 2006 and 2007, together with the monthly averages.
-Neither the 1-hour national standard nor the 8-hour NWT standard was exceeded in Yellowknife during 2006 or 2007.
+Figures 8 and 9 show the hourly and eight-hour maximums recorded for 2007 and 2008, together with the monthly averages.
+Neither the one-hour national standard nor the eight-hour NWT standard was exceeded in Yellowknife during 2007 or 2008.

-debate.
-Typical monthly ozone concentrations at remote sites in Canada range between 40 and $80\mu g/m^3$ and Yellowknife concentrations for both years fell below or within this range, indicating that most of the O3 detected is likely naturally occurring or background.
+The Figures illustrate the typical spring maximum, which commonly occurs at remote monitoring stations located in mid to high latitudes in the northern hemisphere and the source of which is the subject of considerable scientific debate.
+Typical monthly ozone concentrations at remote sites in Canada range between 40 and $80\mu g/m^3$ , and Yellowknife concentrations for both years fell below or within this range, indicating that most of the O3 detected is likely naturally occurring or background.

-The instrumentation provides continuous information on NO, NO2 and NOx.
-However, the focus is on NO2 due to the greater health concerns associated with this pollutant and the availability of national air quality standards for comparison (see Appendix B).
+The instrumentation provides continuous information on NO, $NO_2$ and $NO_x$ .
+However, the focus is on $NO_2$ due to the greater health concerns associated with this pollutant and the availability of national air quality standards for comparison (see Appendix B).

-The 2007 results indicated that there were no exceedances of the 1-hour and 24-hour national standards for NO2.
-The maximum 1-hour average was $105\mu g/m^3$ and the annual average was $5\mu g/m^3$ .
+The 2008 results indicated that there were no exceedances of the one-hour and 24-hour national standards for $NO_2$ .
+The maximum one-hour average was $80\mu g/m^3$ and the annual average was $4\mu g/m^3$ .

+Figure 10: 2007 Yellowknife Nitrogen Dioxide

+Figure 11: 2008 Yellowknife Nitrogen Dioxide

-Figures 10 and 11 show the 2006 and 2007 monthly averages and highest hourly concentrations.
+Figures 10 and 11 show the 2007 and 2008 monthly averages and highest hourly concentrations.
 Both the highest monthly averages and the highest hourly concentrations occurred during the winter months.

-decrease in air temperature with elevation is reversed and a zone of colder air is present at ground level.
+This is likely caused by increased emissions from fuel combustion for residential and commercial heating, and idling vehicles, as well as short-term 'rush hour' traffic influences.
+The effects of these emissions on wintertime air quality can be increased when combined with stagnant meteorological conditions.
+Cold, calm days can result in an atmospheric situation where the normal decrease in air temperature with elevation is reversed and a zone of colder air is present at ground level.
 This zone of colder air and the lack of wind act to restrict dispersion and trap pollutants close to the ground.

-Cold, calm days can result in an

-atmospheric situation where the normal

-Monthly Avg ----- 1-hour Max

-CARBON MONOXIDE (CO)
+Carbon Monoxide (CO)

-The 2007 data continued the extremely low CO readings measured in 2006 and were well below the national standards (see Appendix B).
+The 2008 data continued the extremely low CO readings measured in 2007 and were well below the national standards (see Appendix B).
 Given the absence of heavy traffic volumes in Yellowknife, low levels of CO are expected.
-In 2007 the maximum 1-hour average was 2.4 mg/m and the annual average was 0.4 mg/m.
-Figure 12 shows the 2007 monthly averages and highest hourly concentrations.
+In 2007, the maximum one-hour average was 2.7 mg/m and the annual average was 0.3 mg/m.
+Figure 12 shows the 2008 monthly averages and highest hourly concentrations.